 They’re also known to help maintain healthy blood pressure levels, decrease high cholesterol, lower blood triglycerides and aid in the formation of healthy blood vessels.

-Consuming offal high in B vitamins can also help keep your brain healthy.
+Research has found that consuming offal high in B vitamins can also help keep your brain healthy.
 These nutrients help reduce your risk of Alzheimer’s disease and dementia, boost learning and memory, improve your mood, and protect against disorders like depression or anxiety.

 3. Supplies CoQ10